Vishruth-S/CompetitiveCode/README.md

 # CompetitiveCode
 This is a repo for interesting Competitive Coding problems.

 Any problem from any platform can be added in the respective folder.
-If you are creating you're own problem, add it into "misc" folder
+If you are creating your own problem, add it into "misc" folder

 Any language can be used (preferred: C,C++,Python,Java,Javascript)